-Bumper Band takes place halfway up the mountainside.
-The patient uses trunk extension, flexion, as well as lateral flexion to steer an untethered balloon to bump other balloons with band members in them, back to the performance stage.
+This sub-activity takes place halfway up the mountainside.
+The patient uses trunk extension, flexion, as well as lateral flexion to drive the balloon in an untethered mode to bump other balloons with characters in them, back to the performance stage.